-Access to flash Access Mode Mode pin MD[1:0] Chip erase Other commands Read from JTAG pins User mode "00" Enabled Enabled Valid data Disabled Serial writer mode "01" Enabled Disabled Invalid data Disabled
+Mode Mode pin MD[1:0] Access to flash Access Flash erase Other commands Read from JTAG pins User mode "00" Enabled Enabled Valid data Disabled Serial writer mode "01" Enabled Disabled Invalid data Disabled

 - Writing the protection code is generally recommended to take place at the end of the flash programming.
 This is to avoid unnecessary protection during the programming. - In user mode, there is no limit to flash memory even during security is enabled.
 However, JTAG pins are fixed not to access internally from these pins during security is enabled.
-To release security, perform the chip erase operation using a serial writer because the security cannot be released through JTAG pins. - $\cdot$ When security enabled, the obstruction analysis of the flash memory cannot be performed.
+To release security, perform the flash erase operation using a serial writer because the security cannot be released through JTAG pins. - · When security enabled, the obstruction analysis of the flash memory cannot be performed. - When the security is released, erase the data of WorkFlash memory at first.
+The data of MainFlash memory cannot be erased before erasing the data of WorkFlash memory.